 For quick stopping power, the bike has alloy linear pull brakes, full fenders, and a rear cargo rack.
 The Schwinn Loop includes a nylon storage case for easy carrying and safe storage.

 The performance of the Schwinn 20-inch Loop Folding Bike is excellent.
-The gears are smooth and the frame is durable and has a solid feel even though it is one of the lightest folding bikes on the market.
+The gears are smooth and the frame is durable and has a solid feel even though it is one of the cheapest folding bikes on the market.

 I found that the bike was easy to fold and unfold and provides a ride just like a normal solid frame bike.
 The bike performed well over gravel trails and sharp turns, and the small size, once folded down, will fit in most any trunk, closet or cluttered garage.